A woman is accused of forging numerous prescriptions from her work.

 * * *

-The night Greg was murdered started out like any other.
+Money talks The night Greg was murdered started out like any other.
 Greg and Michele took their daughter to see Taylor’s choir concert.
 Greg videotaped the performance and gave Taylor and hug and a kiss goodbye.
 Greg and Michele stopped at Taco Bueno for dinner and returned home to Keller.

-Michele told police the couple was excited about closing on their new home the next day, and they stayed up late into the night discussing all the details.
+Michele told the police the couple was excited about closing on their new home the next day, and they stayed up late into the night discussing all the details.
 One crucial fact never came up, though.
 The financing for their home was a fraud.

 According to the Williams’ mortgage lender, the Capital One account used to secure the loan was bogus.
 Although they’d reported an average monthly balance of $141,061, the real amount was $10,018.